YU000jp/show-weekday-and-week-number/readme.md

 ### Monthly Journal

-- Click the link on the left side of the mini calendar will open a page like `[[2023/10]]`.
+- Click the link on the left side of the mini calendar to generate a page like `[[2023/10]]` and apply the template.
-  > There is page generation feature. 🆙

 ### Quarterly Journal

-- The quarterly Journal can be accessed via the monthly or weekly breadcrumbs.
-  > There is page generation feature. 🆙
+> Note: This is only valid if the page title format for Weekly Journal is set to `yyyy/qqq/Www`.
+- Access from the hierarchical link of the Monthly or Weekly journal.
+The page will be generated and the template will be applied.
 ### Slash Command

 > Week-number etc..
 [Document here](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/wiki/Slash-Command)